shwina/still-magic/_en/configuration.md

 -   Always include a version number as a field in the dumped configuration
     -   The `--version` flag should produce this as well
 -   Because option interpretation will change over time, and if you don't know what the version was, you'll have to guess

-{% include problems-exercises.md topic="keeping a record of configuration" %}

 ## Summary {#s:workflow-summary}